taDachs/Biomechanics-Lab-WS23/README.md

 docker build docker -t biomechanics-lab
 ```

 Once it's built you can start the container.
+Depending on your setup you might have to call `xhost +` before
+to allow access to the x-socket.

 **Jupyter Lab:**